TotalVerb/MathEnrichment/README.md

 ### Number Theory

 This subject covers divisibility and primes.
-It is complete, but significant expansion is planned.
+It is complete, but some significant expansion is planned, so that it will also cover remainders and factorization.

 ### Sequences

 This subject covers arithmetic, geometric, and Fibonacci sequences.
-It is complete but somewhat rough on the edges.
+It is mostly complete but somewhat rough on the edges.

 ### Skills